-Note: Note that for clarity, most of the command line arguments are given in their long form, but many options also have a short form.
+Note: Note that for clarity, most of the command line arguments are given in their long form.

 Long commands may be broken across line for readability.
-When this happens, a trailing backslash (\) is added so the command could still be copied verbatim into most shells.
+When this happens, a trailing backslash (\) is shown.
+This can be copied verbatim into many shells.

-Contents

-Cheat Sheet
+- Cheat Sheet

 - General purpose

-Comparing files
+- \ Comparing files

-Sorting content
+- \ Sorting content

-Extract specific stanza
+- \ Extract specific stanza

-Remove unwanted settings
+- \ Remove unwanted settings

-List apps configured in the deployment server
+- \ List apps configured in the deployment server

 - Cleaning up

-Reduce cruft in local
+- \ Reduce cruft in local

-Pushing local changes to default
+- \ Pushing local changes to default

 - Packaging and building apps

-Quick package and install
+- \ Quick package and install

 - Advanced usage

-Migrating content between apps
+- \ Migrating content between apps

-Migrating the 'users' folder
+- \ Migrating the 'users' folder

-Maintaining apps stored in a local git repository
+- \ Maintaining apps stored in a local git repository

 - Putting it all together

-- \ Pulling out a stanza defined in both default and local - \ Building an all-in one TA for your indexing tier
+- \ Pulling out a stanza defined in both default and local

+- \ Building an all-in one TA for your indexing tier